Objects of a sentence are divided into two types: 1.) Direct Object & 2.) Indirect Object

 The indirect object in this sentence is the pronoun 'her' because she received the direct object or received the action second.

 Lance gave the flowers to her.
-Lance acted upon the secret first.
-Then acted upon her second, which means to say, Lance knew the secret first so that he could tell it to her, whoever this person was.
+Lance acted upon the flower first.
+Then gave them to her second, which means to say, Lance held the flowers first so he could give them to her.

 Another example: